tremby/gates/doc/howto.md

-Coding a mashup: Portsmouth flood gate status
+Coding a mashup: flood gate status
 =============================================

 As an example of using the HLAPI this section describes how a "flood gate